ARE YOU A CALF OR A CALF-NOT?

 The only thing holding me up from falling flat on my face is an incredibly strong contraction of the calves.

-For example, doing 300 lb barbell calf raises if you are a 150 lb person will do nothing to overload your calves.
+For example, doing heavy weight 300 lb barbell calf raises if you are a 150 lb person will do nothing to overload your calves.
 You are already carrying the entire weight of your body during single leg stance in the swing phase of gait.

 This is not a new challenge.